AntTron/AntTron/README.md

 Outcomes

 <h1>About Me</h1>
-<p>I am a full stack dev student attending an awesome software engineering bootcamp at General Assembly as I pivot from 15+ years in IT Support to a career in secure app dev.
+<p>Learning to code while pivoting from 15+ years in IT Support to a career in secure app dev.
 I have a passion for learning and displaying my creativity for the world to see.
 Feel free to reach out or connect with me.</p>
 <br>

 <center>